See the First Photos and Video of Arie Luyendyk and Lauren Burnham's Twins - E! Online

 Lauren also posted a pair of shots, including one image showing the babies appearing to hold hands, with the caption, "6.11.21 @luyendyktwins [white-heart and prayer-hands emojis]."

-In addition, the parents shared footage from the special day to their YouTube channel.
+In addition, the parents shared footage from the special day to their YouTube channel with the title, "MEET OUR BABIES!
+TWIN BIRTH VLOG."

-The couple, who met in 2018 while looking for love on ABC's dating competition, are already parents to their 2-year-old daughter Alessi.
-Earlier this week, Arie revealed Alessi was thrilled to become a big sister to twins with an Instagram pic of the toddler playing with two baby dolls.
+The couple, who met in 2018 while looking for love on ABC's dating competition, are already parents to their 2-year-old daughter, Alessi.
+Earlier this month, Arie revealed Alessi was thrilled to become a big sister to twins with an Instagram pic of the toddler playing with two baby dolls.
 "She's just as excited as we are," he captioned the sweet photo.

 While Arie and Lauren—who tied the knot in 2019 with a Hawaiian ceremony officiated by former Bachelor Nation host Chris Harrison—were certainly excited to share pics of their new babies, Lauren also took the time earlier this month to celebrate her pregnant body on social media.